Mayor Lightfoot wants Bears to ‘come to the table’ as team ponders move to the suburbs

-CHICAGO — Chicago Mayor Lori Lightfoot addressed the Bears’ possibly push to the suburbs on Wednesday after news broke Tuesday night that a purchasing agreement was in place for property at Arlington Park.
+CHICAGO — Chicago Mayor Lori Lightfoot addressed the Bears’ possible push to the suburbs on Wednesday after news broke Tuesday night that a purchasing agreement was in place for property at Arlington Park.

 Lightfoot said George McCaskey called her last night to share that the team had signed a purchase agreement for Arlington Racecourse.
 She said the information was not unexpected.
 For Mayor Lightfoot, already challenged by the COVID crisis, budget shortfalls and a spike in violence, the Bears potentially moving to the suburbs is another headache.